Durham Environment Watch

 Regional Council has voted to build the incinerator.

-But the fight is not over - it will go to the Province next
+But the fight is not over - we are fighting to get proper and acceptable monitoring,

 Also See: INCINERATORS: MYTHS vs. FACTS